November 1, 2024

 Why Google Reviews Matter

-Picture this: You’re hungry and searching for a good restaurant nearby.
-One has hundreds of rave reviews, and the other is a blank slate.
-No-brainer, right?
-Google reviews don’t just help you pick a good meal - they’re a game-changer for local businesses.
-They don’t just boost your credibility; they play a huge role in where you show up in search results.
+You're hungry and searching for a good restaurant nearby.
+One has hundreds of rave reviews, the other is a blank slate.
+You already know which one you're calling.
+Google reviews do the same job for every local business.
+They build credibility with buyers, and they play a real role in where you show up in search results.

 How Google Reviews Impact SEO and Trust